-- Community cards are available to Hamilton daycare centres, institutions, schools, corporations, businesses, government agencies, associations, charitable and non-profit organizations or group homes. - Discovery cards have full borrowing privileges and are issued to individuals who live, work, attend school or own property in Hamilton, or has a Six Nations address in Ontario, and have appropriate identification. - Youth is the term used for library users up to the age of seventeen (17).
-Staff may refer to this library card as a Youth card. - Non-residents are those who live outside Hamilton and do not qualify for a Discovery card. - Inspire cards are designed for individuals who have limited identification.
-These cards have limited borrowing privileges and other parameters. - Reciprocal borrowing and Burlington Reciprocal are services coordinated, by formal agreement, with surrounding library systems.
+- Community cards are available to Hamilton daycare centres, institutions, schools, corporations, businesses, government agencies, associations, charitable and non-profit organizations or group homes. - Discovery cards have full borrowing privileges and are issued to individuals who live, work, attend school or own property in Hamilton, or have a Six Nations address in Ontario, and have appropriate identification.
+Retired HPL Staff and Board Members are eligible for a Discovery card, regardless of home address. - Youth is the term used for library users up to the age of seventeen (17).
+Staff may refer to this library card as a Youth card. - Non-residents are those who live outside Hamilton and do not qualify for a Discovery card.

+- Inspire cards are designed for individuals with limited identification.
+They have limited borrowing privileges and other parameters. - Reciprocal borrowing and Burlington Reciprocal are services coordinated, by formal agreement, with surrounding library systems.

-The public may visit any library location, use its in-house resources, and access express computers and catalogue stations.
-A library card is required to borrow materials, access digital collections and resources, use Extended Access facilities and Makerspaces, and to log on to public computers.
-The Hamilton Public Library Board establishes who may obtain a Hamilton Public library card.
+The public may visit any library location, use its in-house resources, and use catalogue stations.
+A library card is required to borrow materials, access digital collections and resources, use Extended Access facilities and Makerspaces, and log on to public computers.
+The Hamilton Public Library Board establishes who may obtain a Hamilton Public Library card.